iamkahvi/volunteers/README.md

 4. Run ```node websocket-server.js``` within the **node** folder
 5. Use a ```screen``` session or a process manager like ```pm2``` to keep the websocket server running indefinitely

+## History

+Back between late 2014 and early 2015, volunteers from Apogaea were working on making updates to their existing volunteer database.
+[Rachel Fish](https://github.com/itsrachelfish) is friends with a couple of the developers and was present at a weekend-long hackathon where lots of ideas were shared and code was written aplenty.
+Unfortunately, when Apogaea was postponed in 2015, development of their volunteer database was postponed as well.

+This project was started in November of 2015 as an experiment in learning the Laravel framework.
+Over time, what started as a learning exercise turned into a fully featured system that might actually be useful to someone.
+Rachel's previous experience with the old Apogaea database gave her insight into some of the problems the team was facing and inspired her to try something new.